Starve the Vulture: One Man’s Mythology, by Jason Carney

 Our flagship publication takes place on the 1917 Chautauqua circuit, in rural Illinois, on the verge of US involvement in WWI.
 While the larger topics are race and women’s suffrage, the characters and their courageous stands against oppression and reactionary bigotry could not be more relevant today.

-This is the flagship novel in Kaylie Jones Books E-First line and will be releasing March 25, 2014.
+This is the flagship novel in Kaylie Jones Books E-First line.

 Terminally diagnosed with Huntington’s disease as a child, Kade coped by preparing for the Primal Age.
 Now in his twenties, a faulty vaccine has turned the population into bloodthirsty monsters called foamers.
 His group of survivors find themselves constantly caught between foamers and a warmongering paramilitary unit, forcing the group to redefine humanity in a world without law.